 The FEP also organises the MASTER QEP qualification; 80 top European photographers have already received a Master degree for their supreme quality.

-The FEP will also launch a new basic professional qualification (the EP) - starting from September 2012 - and an award for the emerging talents (FETA).
+The FEP also launched a new basic professional qualification (the EP) - starting from September 2012 - and an award for the emerging talents (FETA).

-The FEP also established the European Professional Photographer of the Year Awards, the European Fine Art Photograph of the Year Award and the European Photo Book of the Year Award to promote the highest standards in European professional photography.
+The FEP also established the European Professional Photographer of the Year Awards and the FEP European Photo Book of the Year Award to promote the highest standards in European professional photography.
 THE FEP also run each month the FEP Facebook Cover Picture of the Month contest.
 The FEP is the Forum where all European professional associations meet, confer and act.

 The FEP is also a member of the UEAPME (the European craft and SME’s network), and of the IPC (International Photographic Council), an ONG recognised by the United Nations.